hmrc/play-frontend-hmrc/docs/creating-pages.md

 As of v13.0.0, the updated GOV.UK branding is the only supported branding.
 You can remove any feature flags of the type `play-frontend-hmrc.useRebrand` after upgrading.

-If you are uplifting to v13.0.0 without having previously used the feature flag, then before deploying to production you should:
+If you are uplifting to v13.0.0 without having rebranded yet, then before deploying to production you should:
 - ensure that your service works correctly when using the refreshed GOV.UK branding through exploratory testing
 - plan your release to production in relation to other services which your users' journeys might span and whether any coordination with them is needed